-The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of each of the above systems.
+The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of the above system.
 The financial reports may be obtained by writing to the State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, PO Box 295, Trenton, New Jersey, 08625-0295.

 The contribution policy is set by New Jersey State Statutes and, in most retirement systems, contributions are required by active members and contributing employers.
 Plan member and employer contributions may be amended by State of New Jersey legislation.
-The employee contribution rate for PERS was 6.64% effective July 1, 2012 and increased to 6.78% effective July 1, 2013.
+The employee contribution rate for PERS was 6.78% effective July 1, 2013 and increased to 6.92% effective July 1, 2014.
 Subsequent increases after October 1, 2011 are being phased in over 7 years effective on each July 1st to bring the total pension contribution rate to 7.5% of base salary as of July 1, 2018.
 Employers are required to contribute at an actuarially determined rate in the PERS.
-The actuarially determined employer contribution includes funding for cost-of- living adjustments and noncontributory death benefits.
+The actuarially determined employer contribution includes funding for cost-of-living adjustments and noncontributory death benefits.

-District contributions to the plan amounted to \$8,637, \$8,795 and \$8,726 for 2013, 2012, and 2011 respectively.
+District contributions to the plan amounted to \$9,623, \$8,637 and \$8,795 for 2014, 2013, and 2012 respectively.